asselapathirana/swmm5-python/swmm/swmm5/README_4_building.txt

 windows:

-make sure wing ide (or any other ide is using this env.)
-Also make sure to add . to PYTHONPATH in wingide
+make sure to add . to PYTHONPATH in wingide

 after each change in c side